+SECTION 11 Adjournment

-SECTION 11.
-Adjournment.
-A majority of the Trustees present, whether or not a quorum is present, may adjourn any Board Meeting to another date, time, and place, provided such proposed date is at least fifteen (15) days after the adjourned Board Meeting.
-Notice of the date, time, and place of holding an adjourned Board Meeting shall be given to all Trustees by written notice delivered personally, by email or sent by certified mail return receipt, and followed by confirmation email to each Platinum Trustee.
-Such notice shall include the date, time, and either a location within Triangle area of North Carolina. or conference call details for the rescheduled Board Meeting.
-Any Trustee may waive notice to him / her of any rescheduled Board Meeting, and the attendance of a Trustee at any rescheduled Board Meeting shall constitute a waiver of notice of such rescheduled Board Meeting, except where a Trustee attends such rescheduled Board Meeting for the express purpose of objecting to the transaction of any business because such rescheduled Board Meeting is not lawfully called or convened.
+A majority of the Trustees present, whether or not a quorum is present, may adjourn any Board Meeting to another date, time, and place, provided such proposed date is at least five (5) days after the adjourned Board Meeting.
+Notice of the date, time, and place of holding an adjourned Board Meeting shall be given to all Trustees by written notice delivered personally, or by email and followed by confirmation email to each Trustee.
+Such notice shall include the date, time, and either a location within Triangle area of North Carolina, or conference call details for the rescheduled Board Meeting.

-SECTION 12.
-Informal Action.
+SECTION 12 Informal Action

 Any action required to be taken, or which may be taken, at a Board Meeting or committee of the Board, may be taken without a meeting if a consent in writing, setting forth the action so taken, shall be signed by all of the Trustees or all of the members of such committee of the Board, as applicable.
 The consent shall be evidenced by one (1) or more written approvals, each of which shall set forth the action taken and shall bear the signature of all of the Trustees or of the members of such committee of the Board, as applicable.
 All of the approvals evidencing the consent shall be delivered to the Board Vice Chairman to be filed in the corporate records of the Board or committee of the Board, as applicable.

-SECTION 13.
-Attendance by Teleconference.
+SECTION 13 Attendance by Teleconference

 Trustees or members of any committee of the Board may participate in and act at any Board Meeting or a meeting of such committee of the Board through the use of a teleconference or other communications equipment by means of which all persons participating in the meeting can hear each other.
 Participation in such a meeting shall constitute attendance and presence in person at the meeting of the person or persons so participating for all purposes.

+SECTION 14 Board of Trustees- Chairman

-SECTION 14.
-Board Chairman.
-The Board shall, at its first Regular Meeting and thereafter, at the expiry of each Board Chairman term, appoint, by at least a majority vote of all of the then current Trustees, a chair to preside over all the Board Meetings for a period of Two (2) years, (“Board Chairman”) unless the trustee term expires and not renewed.
+Refer Article V. The BOT shall, at its first Regular Meeting and thereafter, at the expiry of each Board Chairman term, appoint, by at least a majority vote of all of the then current Trustees, a chair to preside over all the Board Meetings for a period of Two (2) years, (“Board Chairman”) unless the trustee term expires and not renewed.
 In the absence of the Board Chairman at a Board Meeting, the Board Vice Chairman shall chair such Board Meeting; and, in the absence of both, the Board Chairman and the Board Vice Chairman, the Board shall temporarily appoint, by a majority vote, another Trustee to chair such Board Meeting.
-Other than as specified in these Bylaws or as required by any overriding provisions of the Non-Profit Law, the Board Chairman shall have no additional powers in addition to his / her powers as a Platinum Trustee.